StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 This will add the necessary files to the `/etc/yum.repos.d/` directory.

-To configure the Front End and Node for the StratusLab repository, put the following into the file `/etc/yum.repos.d/stratuslab.repo`:
+To configure **both** the Front End and Node for the StratusLab repository, put the following into the file `/etc/yum.repos.d/stratuslab.repo`:

     [StratusLab-Releases]
     name=StratusLab-Releases